george-hawkins/micropython-wifi-setup/docs/NOTES.md

     $ ffplay -vf crop=304:540:328:0 wifi-setup3.mp4
     $ ffmpeg -i wifi-setup3.mp4 -vf crop=304:540:328:0 output.mp4

-For whatever reason the suggested cropping was a little over aggressive (6 pixels at top and bottom) so I manually adjusted the values.
+For whatever reason, the suggested cropping was a little over-aggressive (6 pixels at top and bottom) so I manually adjusted the values.